aakgn/PySQIF/docs/index.md

 When simulation time is done, calculate method returns voltage response of PySQUID agaisnt normalized external magnetic flux.
 Users can visualize output of the simulation by using Plot class.

-## Running Multiple Single Run Simulation
+## Running a Multiple Run Simulation

 # Requirements